Skip to content

 Conclusion

-Maximising the benefits of berberine requires a bit of strategy.
-By understanding that the body naturally tries to limit its uptake, you can use simple tools—like timing your dose with a fatty meal or pairing it with Milk Thistle—to turn the tide in your favour.
+Maximising berberine requires strategy.
+By understanding that the body naturally limits uptake, you can use tools like timing your dose with a fatty meal or pairing it with Milk Thistle to turn the tide.

 Bottom line: To increase berberine absorption, stop taking it on an empty stomach and start pairing it with healthy fats and P-gp inhibitors like Milk Thistle.